 Can Bone Be Regenerated?

 There are times that we can regenerate bone lost due to gum disease.
 We first need to determine that your gumline is free from infection.
 In order to do that, we have to move your gum tissue to treat the infection.
 Once your gumline is free from infection we could perform a bone graft.
 Bone grafts work to regenerate bone and gum tissue.
 In order to begin the regeneration, we have to move the gum tissue.
+We also offer gum grafts to specifically regenerate gum tissue.

 We can then put bone grafts along the damaged area.
 Once your bone grafts are placed, we use a membrane to stimulate the growth of bone and gum tissue.
 Your own body is capable of regenerating bone and gum tissue, but sometimes your body needs a jump start.